BennyN24/Asopets-petcare/replit.md

   * Added floating particle effects and success animations for enhanced user experience
   * Created scanning line animation and visual feedback for QR code detection
   * Enhanced contact support form functionality with SendGrid email integration
+- June 19, 2025.
+Deployment optimization and code cleanup:
+  * Replaced paw print icon with professional ASOPETS logo on login page
+  * Cleaned up all console statements throughout application for production
+  * Fixed TypeScript errors and syntax issues in authentication system
+  * Completed comprehensive router setup with all authenticated and public routes
+  * Optimized build process and removed development logging for production readiness
+  * Verified all 23 pages are properly routed and accessible
 - June 16, 2025.
 Comprehensive pre-launch optimization and app store preparation:
   * Renamed application to "My PetBB" with updated branding throughout
 - June 17, 2025.
 Complete application rebranding to ASOPETS: